 Research-related initiatives for raising awareness to EDI include:

-- Establishing a Research Advisory Committee to review results of community consultations and complete the development of a new 2023-28 Strategic Research Plan with the goal to submit new plan to Senate for approval.
-The plan includes a commitment to EDI.
+- Establishing a Research Advisory Committee to review results of community consultations and complete the development of a new 2023-28 Strategic Research Plan that centres commitments to EDI.

-- Utilize and support the application of under-represented researchers for internal research grants.
+- Actively supporting and promoting the application of under-represented researchers for internal research grants.

 - Regular review of policies and procedures to address existing barriers and adopt more inclusive and accessible practices within Research.